Abiola010/Business-Optimization-With-Microsoft-Power-Platform/Sales Pitch.md

 - No real-time visibility into operations

 **Our Solution:**
-Built a custom Microsoft Power Platform system that:
+To build a custom Microsoft Power Platform system that:

 ✔️ Automated 70% of manual workflows
 ✔️ Centralized data in secure databases